 - 1. Bring your iPad to the office and meet with Mr. Green. - 2.
 The iPad will be left with Mr. Green.
-He will send it to the technology department who will ship it out for repair. - 3. iPads will be sent out for service every Wednesday.
-It takes about a week for the iPads to get fixed and be returned. - 4.
+He will send it to the technology department who will ship it out for repair. - 3. iPads will be sent out once a week.
+It takes a week to 2 weeks for the iPads to get fixed and be returned. - 4.
 Loaner iPads will not be provided. - 5.
 When the iPad is fixed and has returned to school, the principal will meet with the student, return the iPad and explain any restrictions to the student's iPad use.